SAP-samples/teched2024-IN180/exercises/ex5/README.md

 ## Exercise 5 - Deploy an API Artefact to connect to an S/4HANA OData Service

 In this exercise, we will deploy and manage an API Artefact to connect to a S/4HANA Business Partner OData Service.
-The metadata document for the said OData Service is provided in the ````resources```` folder of this exercise.
-Download the ````gwsample-metadata.edmx```` file from the resources folder
+The metadata document for the said OData Service is provided in the `resources` folder of this exercise.
+Download the `gwsample-metadata.edmx` file from the resources folder.
+<br> Also, you will need a modified version of the OpenAPI spec definition in the YAML format that gets internally generated from the said EDMX file for the API artifact.
+Download the `gwsample-basic.yaml` file from the resources folder.

 ## Identity the S/4HANA OData Service

 As a prerequisite, we must first identify the S/4HANA OData service we want to expose and manage as an API Artefact.
 Luckily, we don't have to look too far and the standard BEP namespace in a S/4HANA system enables standard content that we can use out of the box.
 > [!NOTE]
-> Access to an onpremise S/4HANA system has not been provided as part of this TechEd exercise.
+> Access to an on-premise S/4HANA system has not been provided as part of this TechEd exercise.
 The screenshot here is just for your information.
 >
 As seen in the screenshot, we will use the standard GWSAMPLE_BASIC Service.
 You can see that the Service is in an Activated state.